larromba/EasyLife/README.md

 ```

 ## How it works
-The idea is to merge all your todo lists together and make context switching easier to manage.

 There are 3 sections in the todo list:
 * Missed... - all items missed before today. missed items require attention to be rescheduled
 * Today - all items for today